Never too Old: Play Guitar and Reclaim Your Musical Joy

 Come back to breath.
 Come back to why you're doing this in the first place.
 Let patience be your technique for the day.

 You’re not behind you’re just building something that lasts.
+It might take a little longer but it will matter a lot more in the long run.

 It's the voice in your head that says: "You're wasting time.
 You'll never catch up.
 You should've started sooner.
 What's the point now?"